 Your best shot at capturing the insights, data and color you need is through thoughtful case study interview questions—all while respecting that your customer is busy and may not be able to spare much time to talk.

 Be thoroughly prepared before you even schedule the case study interview.
 You’ll probably have just 20 or 30 minutes to capture your customer’s story:

 - who they are

 - what their pain is (and why they came to you)

 - how they implemented your servicewhat results they experienced

-Usually, the most logical way to structure the case study interview is chronologically—it’s helpful to think of the case study as a story with a natural narrative arc:
+Usually, the most logical way to structure your case study interview questions is chronologically—it’s helpful to think of the case study as a story with a natural narrative arc:

 - beginning (background and challenge)